-With credit cards it could be that two cards have the same interest rate, but Card A has no late payment fees, while Card B carries a 20% late payment fee, making its APR potentially higher.
-With APR, the devil really is in the details.
+With credit cards, it could be that two cards have the same interest rate, but Card A has no late payment fees, while Card B carries a 20% late payment fee, making its APR potentially higher.
+When it comes to APR, the devil really is in the details.

 How to Evaluate and Compare APRs

-Low vs. High APR Cards
+Low vs High APR Credit Cards

 Low-interest cards also tend to be reserved for those with higher than average credit scores, so they may be harder to qualify for with lower credit.